skmp/fex-emu-ng/ThunkLibs/README.md

 There are several parts that make this possible.
 This is a rough outline.

 In FEX
-- Opcode 0xF 0x3D (IR:OP_THUNK) is used for the Guest -> Host transition.
+- Opcode 0xF 0x3D (IR::OP_THUNK) is used for the Guest -> Host transition.
 Register RSI (arg0 in guest) is passed as arg0 in host.
 Thunks are identified by a string in the form `library:function` that directly follows the Guest opcode.
 - `Context::HandleCallback` does the Host -> Guest transition, and returns when the Guest function returns.
 - A special thunk, `fex:loadlib` is used to load and initialize a matching host lib.
 For more details, look in `ThunkHandler_impl::LoadLib`
 - `ThunkHandler_impl::CallCallback` is provided to the host libs, so they can call callbacks.
 It prepares guest arguments and uses `Context::HandleCallback`